 Primary Source References

 1791 February 2.
 (Thomas Mann Randolph to Jefferson).
 "Polly has allready informed you of the addition of a little Grand Daughter to your family and of its unexpected arrival; which was pleasing to us as it was not in the least premature.
 Mrs. Fleming had been kind enough to offer her assistance to Patsy during her confinement which we expected would have commenced about the end of February, and I had gone down to accompany her up.
 But Mrs. Lewises attention and tender concern supplied the place of Mrs. Fleming and made some amends for the want of my Sympathy.
-Patsy has had one slight fever only which lasted for a very short time: the little girl is perfectly well and grows "
+Patsy has had one slight fever only which lasted for a very short time: the little girl is perfectly well and grows fast."5

 1791 February 8.
 (Thomas Mann Randolph to Jefferson).
 "The little one is perfectly well and increases in size very fast.
-We are desirous that you should honor her and ourselves by confering a name on her and accordingly have deferred the christening till we can hear from you."
+We are desirous that you should honor her and ourselves by confering a name on her and accordingly have deferred the christening till we can hear from you."6

 1797 June 12.
 (Mary Jefferson to Jefferson).
 "Mr. Randolph and the children arriv'd here last tuesday all in perfect health Ann and Jefferson grown so much as to amaze us, Ann seems to promise more every day of resembling her mother.
-Her disposition is the same allready she will no doubt be worthy of her."
+Her disposition is the same allready she will no doubt be worthy of her."7

 1801 January 31.
 (Martha Jefferson Randolph and Thomas Mann Randolph to Jefferson). "my 2 eldest are uncommonly backward in every thing much more so than many others who have not had half the pains taken with them.
 Ellen is wonderfully apt.
 I shall have no trouble with her, but the two others excite serious anxiety with regard to their intellect. of Jefferson my hopes were so little sanguine that I discovered with some surprise & pleasure that he was quicker than I had ever thought it possible for him to be, but he has Lost so much time and will necesarily lose so much more before he can be placed at a good school that I am very unhappy about him.
-Anne does not want memory but she does not improve. she appears to me to Learn absolutely without profit."
+Anne does not want memory but she does not improve. she appears to me to Learn absolutely without profit."8

 1801 February 5.
 (Jefferson to Martha Jefferson Randolph).
 "I have formed a different judgment of both Anne & Jefferson from what you do; of Anne positively, of Jefferson possibly.
-I think her apt, intelligent, good humored & of soft & affectionate dispositions, & that she will make a pleasant, amiable and respectable woman."
+I think her apt, intelligent, good humored & of soft & affectionate dispositions, & that she will make a pleasant, amiable and respectable woman."9

 1811 May 7.
-(Elizabeth House Trist to Catherine Bache).
-"Bankhead has given up the scheme of going to Bedford and has made a purchase of the Farm adjoining Monticello ...I fancy it is a great disappointment to Mr. jefferson who pleased himself with the Idea of Ann; living in Bedford as he shou'd be a great part of his time there ...
-Ann notwithstanding she will be so near her family regrets the change as she thinks it will not be so much for their interest to be so near Charlottesville..."
+(Elizabeth House Trist to Catharine Bache).
+"Bankhead has given up the scheme of going to Bedford and has made a purchase of that Farm adjoining Monticello ....
+I fancy it is a great disappointment to Mr Jefferson who pleased him self with the Idea of Anns living in Bedford as he shou'd be a great part of his time there ...
+Ann notwithstanding she will be so near her family regrets the change as she thinks it will not be so much for their interest to be so near Charlottesville."10

 1826 February 11.
 (Cornelia Jefferson Randolph to Mary Jefferson Randolph). "you had better come down this morning for you will never see sister Ann again if you do not, there is no hope for her.
-Virginia ought to be told for she must know the worst soon, and grandpapa."
+Virginia ought to be told for she must know the worst soon, and grandpapa."12

-- Betts, Family Letters.
+- Betts.
+Family Letters.

 - Cockerham, Anne Z., Arlene W. Keeling and Barbara Parker.
 "Seeking Refuge at Monticello: Domestic Violence in Thomas Jefferson's Family."
 Magazine of Albemarle County History 64 (2006): 29-52.

-- Richmond Enquirer, 23 Feb.
-1826.
+- Richmond Enquirer, February 23, 1826.